diemol/selenium-grid-and-docker-workshop/exercise-1/README.md

 ### Run a few tests

-1. Explore the tests located under the `exercise-1/tests-exercise-1`, specifically the `SeleniumGridTest` class.
+1. Explore the tests located under the `exercise-1/tests-exercise-1`, specifically the `SeleniumGridTestExercise1` class.
 2. Open a new terminal, and under the `exercise-1/tests-exercise-1`, run `mvn clean test`.
 3. Head to the Grid UI, and see how tests get executed.
+4. When you are done, under the `exercise-1` directory, type `Ctrl+C` to stop the Grid and then `docker-compose -f docker-compose-v3.yml down`